Quantum walks with memory on cycles: Probability distribution

-The examples of time-averaged limiting distribution for the discussed model calculated using Eq.~\ref{eqn:time-aver-prob} are presented in Fig.~\ref{fig:lpd-examples}.
 In order to illustrate the influence of the initial state on the resulting distribution, two initial states were used to obtain these plots.
 In the case of the input state given by Eq.~(\ref{eqn:init-state}), the memory register is in the superposition, and the resulting time-averaged probability distribution is symmetric with respect to the starting position.
 On the other hand, if the memory register is set to $\ket{0}$ in the initial state, the resulting time-averaged probability distribution does not have this property.

+Comparison of the limiting probability distribution for larger numbers of nodes is presented in Fig.~\ref{fig:lpd-examples-larger}.
+One can see that in these case the only significant contributions stem from the nodes close to the starting node.

 The important difference in comparison with the memoryless quantum walk on cycle is that the time averaged limiting distribution depends on the initial state of the coin and the memory registers, but not on the parity of the number of nodes $d$~\cite{travaglione02implementing,bednarska03walks}.
 The dependency is expressed in the $\alpha_j(k)$ coefficients, which are defined in Eq.~(\ref{eqn:fourier-init-state-alphas}).